psicofil/SalomeToCalculix/README.md

 # For developers

+Here could be found sources and binaries for the [unv2ccx converter](https://github.com/imirzov/unv2ccx/releases).

-To compile unical converter use command (Linux):
+To compile unical converter in Windows you'll need *gcc* from [Cygwin](https://www.cygwin.com/).
+File *cygwin1.dll* is used by *unical3.exe*.
+In linux use command:

     gcc unical3.c -o unical3

-In Windows you'll need *gcc* from [Cygwin](https://www.cygwin.com/).
-File *cygwin1.dll* is used by *unical3.exe*.

-Here could be found sources and binaries for the [unv2ccx converter](https://github.com/imirzov/unv2ccx/releases).
+GUI uses PyQt library.
+The script shouldn't be mixed with Python 3, because Salome API uses Python 2.